Pidgin (software): History

-Naming dispute

 In response to pressure from AOL, the program was renamed to the acronymous-but-lowercase gaim.
 As AOL Instant Messenger gained popularity, AOL trademarked its acronym, "AIM", leading to a lengthy legal struggle with the creators of GAIM, who kept the matter largely secret.

 On April 6, 2007, the project development team announced the results of their settlement with AOL, which included a series of name changes: Gaim became Pidgin, libgaim became libpurple, and gaim-text (the command-line interface version) became Finch.
 The name Pidgin was chosen in reference to the term "pidgin", which describes communication between people who do not share a common language.
 The name "purple" refers to "prpl", the internal libgaim name for an IM protocol plugin.

 Due to the legal issues, version 2.0 of the software was frozen in beta stages.
 Following the settlement, it was announced that the first official release of Pidgin 2.0.0 was hoped to occur during the two weeks from April 8, 2007.
 However, Pidgin 2.0 was not released as scheduled; Pidgin developers announced on April 22, 2007, that the delay was due to the preferences directory ".gaim".

 Pidgin 2.0.0 was released on May 3, 2007.
 Other visual changes were made to the interface in this version, including updated icons.